Estd. in 1879

-Virginia Mary Mitter an Indian Christian was yet another jewel of Bethune College graduate.
+Virginia Mary Mitter an Indian Christian was yet another jewel of Bethune College.
 Later she became a lady doctor after passing out from Calcutta Medical College in 1888.
 She assisted her husband Dr.P.C.
 Nandi in treating his female patients, but she never practiced independently because her husband opposed her 'employment' although she was an upper-class lady from a Christian family.
 Unfortunately, she had to submit to a dominant patriarchy and decline an independent professional life. sadly, not much is known about her childhood except that she was the daughter of a Bengali Christian gentleman Motilal Mitter who was posted in Uttar Pradesh.

 Educationist, Social and Political Activist